BREED HISTORY FEATURE

 CHAMPION URDOS DE SOUM

-By Steve Berman
+Steve Berman

-We salute Urdos as the pioneer Great Pyrenees in American breed history!
-To Urdos goes the honor of being America's first Champion Great Pyrenees, and, the added distinction of being the first sire in American Great Pyrenees history.
-Urdos is referred to as " the father of the Great Pyrenees in America".
+To Urdos goes the distinction of being America's first Champion Great Pyrenees, and the added distinction of being the first sire in American Great Pyrenees history.

-The following is an original Basquaerie Kennels Stud Card from the collection of the author.
+The following is an original Basquaerie Kennels Stud Card

 Front of card above, Inside front below